dolthub/dolt/README.md

 # Additonal Reading

-Head over to [our documentation](https://docs.dolthub.com/introduction/what-is-dolt) now that you have a fee for Dolt.
+Head over to [our documentation](https://docs.dolthub.com/introduction/what-is-dolt) now that you have a feel for Dolt.

 # Credits and License